ScytedTV-Studios/www.scyted.tv/resources/loyd-phasmophobia/index.md

 <div class="user-info-box" id="userInfoBox">

-<h3>Minecraft PS3 Achievements</h3>
+<h3>Phasmophobia Achievements</h3>

 I'm someone who really enjoys collecting achievements and trophies from games.
 Some games I am attempting to get every acahievement possible.
-This page specifically targets my progress on the PlayStation 3 version of Minecraft.
+This page specifically targets my progress on the PC version of Phasmophobia.
 Below is the entire list of all of my achievements on the game that I update periodically.

 <br><br>